wp-plugins/text-hover/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fix cross-browser (namely IE) handling of non-wrapping textarea text (flat out can't use CSS for it)
+* Update plugin framework to version 028
+* Change parent constructor invocation
+* Create 'lang' subdirectory and move .pot file into it
+* Regenerate .pot
+* Tweaked description

 = 3.1 =
 * Fix to properly register activation and uninstall hooks
-* Update plugin framework to version v023
+* Update plugin framework to version 023
 * Save a static version of itself in class variable $instance
 * Deprecate use of global variable $c2c_text_hover to store instance
 * Add __construct() and activation()